candidmetrics/ember-module-snippets/README.md

 The [Ember.js Module Unification](https://github.com/emberjs/rfcs/blob/master/text/0143-module-unification.md) project is an important precursor to unlocking a good bit of future functionality.

-The data for these snippets is based on: https://github.com/ember-cli/ember-rfc176-data
+The data for these snippets is based on: https://github.com/ember-cli/ember-rfc176-data The version of this extension is based on https://github.com/ember-cli/ember-rfc176-data/releases

 And the raw json version: https://github.com/ember-cli/ember-rfc176-data/blob/master/mappings.json

 Bonus Snippets:
 `E:super` = `this._super(...arguments);`

+Imports from `@ember/test-helpers`

+## Running conversion script locally
+1. Clone repo
+1. `npm i`
+1. `node converter.js`

 ## Installation